 I used the Magic Wand Tool (W) to make a selection the dark patches of skin on the giraffe’s neck.
 In order to create the holes, with the selection active (hold shift while clicking to make multiple selections) I created an inverted layer mask by holding down the Alt key and clicking the layer mask icon on the bottom of the layer’s palette.

-Refill the holes that you created on the previous step using a patch of sky. make a pretty big selection of sky and copy it on a new layer below the giraffe layer like shown in the image bellow.
+Refill the holes that you created on the previous step using a patch of sky.
+Make a pretty big selection of sky and copy it on a new layer below the giraffe layer like shown in the image below.